 Abortion Information Indiana

 Choices Life Resource Center understands the difficulty of facing an unexpected pregnancy.
-Perhaps you’re considering taking the abortion pill, you may have already called an abortion clinic.
+Perhaps you’re considering taking the abortion pill, or you may have already called an abortion clinic.
 Take time to learn more about abortion and your options.
 Visit our free and confidential women’s centers in New Albany, Corydon, Salem, and Marengo.

 Medication abortion (also called the abortion pill) can be taken up to 70 days (10 weeks pregnant) after the start of your last menstrual period.